 In Hollywood, a pimp is someone who forces someone to sell their body for sex and then takes all of their money.
 These Hollywood pimps are willing to beat, drug and even rape women to exert control over them.
 In reality, pimping is much less clear cut and even friends of prostitutes who offer them protection in exchange for a fee are still technically considered pimps.
 Even someone who helps a prostitute list her services on Craigslist in exchange for a percentage of the woman’s pay would be considered a pimp.
-That’s why anyone accused of pimping should immediately contact a Mira Mesa criminal lawyer as soon as possible.
+That’s why anyone facing of pimping and pandering charges in California should immediately contact a Vista pimping lawyer as soon as possible.

-Both pimping and pandering are felonies, punishable by up to six years in prison and$15,000 in fines.
+Both pimping and pandering charges are felonies, punishable by up to six years in prison and$15,000 in fines.
 If any prostitutes were minors, the sentence may also be increased to up to eight years and you could be forced to register as a sex offender.
-As you can see, it’s critical anyone accused of these crimes contact a Solana Beach criminal defense attorney.
+As you can see, it’s critical anyone accused of these crimes contact a Vista pimping lawyer.

-Since these cases can often be very complex, it is important you refuse to answer any police questions without speaking to a Carmel Valley sex crimes defense attorney first.
-If you have been accused of pimping or pandering, please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with Peter M. Liss.
+Since these fighting pimping and pandering charges in California can often be very complex, it is important you refuse to answer any police questions without speaking to a Vista pimping lawyer first.
+If you have been accused of either of these crimes, please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with Peter M. Liss.

 Creative Commons Image by Haven’t the Slightest